-The Bank's Internal Audit Department controls the organisational precautions for managing, monitoring, and controlling the various types of risk regularly based on the parameters specified in the Internal Audit Handbook.
+The Bank's Internal Audit Department regularly examines the organisational precautions for managing, monitoring and controlling the various categories of risk, described in detail below, based on the parameters specified in the Audit Manual.

-The Back Officeand Risk Controlling Departments provide information on a regular basis to the Risk Monitoring Committee set up by the Bank's Advisory Board, which holds regular meetings three times a year.
+Risk Controlling and the Back Office Department (Credit Risk Management) regularly provide information to the Risk Monitoring Committee set up by the Bank's Advisory Board, which holds three scheduled meetings each year.

-The principles of our risk management strategy are recorded in a written risk strategy, which is available to all employees.
+The principles of our risk management strategy are recorded in a written risk strategy paper, which is available to all employees.